drawrowfly/tiktok-scraper/README.md

 })();

 // Get single user profile information: Number of followers and etc
-// Method is accepting an object with only 2 properties:
 // input - USERNAME
 // proxy - in case you need to use proxy
 (async () => {